|Barcelona Club Night|

 Clubs in Poble Sec

 Apolo Club is actually two clubs in one.
-Both offer forward thinking music and great atmosphere.
+Both offer forward thinking music and lively atmosphere.

 Clubs in Montjuïc

 La Terrrazza Club is a large outdoor club in the centre of the Poble Espanyol complex.
-Great for all night summer parties.
+Suitable for all night summer parties.

 Clubs in Eixample